amzn/computer-vision-basics-in-microsoft-excel/README.md

 ### Q1:  How was the image data imported into Excel?

-You can follow this blog: https://alvinalexander.com/blog/post/java/getting-rgb-values-for-each-pixel-in-image-using-java-bufferedi and output data into a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) which Excel readily opens.
+You can follow [this blog article](https://alvinalexander.com/blog/post/java/getting-rgb-values-for-each-pixel-in-image-using-java-bufferedi) and output data into a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) which Excel readily opens.

 Here are two more images imported into Excel, ready for use: [Einstein](Image-Einstein.xlsx), [Pillars](Image-Pillars.xlsx).